raphaelvallat/yasa/docs/faq.rst

       <div id="accuracy_yasa" class="panel-collapse collapse">
         <div class="panel-body">

 YASA was trained and evaluated on a large and heterogeneous database of thousands of polysomnography recordings, including healthy individuals and patients with sleep disorders.
 Overall, the results show that **YASA matches human inter-rater agreement, with an accuracy of ~85% against expert consensus scoring**.
-The full validation of YASA can be found in the preprint article:
+The full validation of YASA was published in `eLife <https://elifesciences.org/articles/70092>`_:

-* Raphael Vallat and Matthew P. Walker (2021). *A universal, open-source, high-performance tool for automated sleep staging*. bioRxiv 2021.05.28.446165; doi: https://doi.org/10.1101/2021.05.28.446165
+* Vallat, Raphael, and Matthew P. Walker.
+"An open-source, high-performance tool for automated sleep staging."
+Elife 10 (2021). doi: https://doi.org/10.7554/eLife.70092

 However, our recommendation is that **YASA should not replace human scoring, but rather serve as a starting point to speed up sleep staging**.
 If possible, you should always have a trained sleep scorer visually check the predictions of YASA, with a particular emphasis on low-confidence epochs and/or N1 sleep epochs, as these are the epochs most often misclassified by the algorithm.
 Finally, users can also leverage the :py:func:`yasa.plot_spectrogram` function to plot the predicted hypnogram on top of the full-night spectrogram.
 Such plots are very useful to quickly identify blatant errors in the hypnogram.